dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/00-introduction.md

 - AI is an enhancement tool, not a replacement.
 - The shift is toward personalized, scalable, and efficient design.
 - Human empathy and ethical judgment remain the core of valid instructional design.

+### What’s Next?
+In the next chapter, we will dive into the technical engine of this transformation: **AI Fundamentals**.
+We will explore how LLMs work and the core concepts every instructional designer needs to master before building their first AI-powered module.